gitrgoliveira/minikube-consul/README.md

 # Local Consul Demos

+*Please READ the Requirements section!*

 ## Overview

-The objective fo this repo is to convey the value of Consul in kubernetes environments
+The objective of this repo is to display the possibilities of the different Consul gateways in a kubernetes environments

-The steps are based in the fantastic work done at https://learn.hashicorp.com/consul/kubernetes/mesh-gateway
+The steps are based in the fantastic work done at https://learn.hashicorp.com/consul/kubernetes/mesh-gateways

 For more information, please visit https://www.consul.io/docs/connect/wan-federation-via-mesh-gateways